microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/troubleshooting/_index.md

 ### Accessing the Kubernetes resources on the clusters

-After deploying Agora, if you try to access the Kubernetes resources on the clusters you will see the following error message.
+After deploying Agora, if you try to access the Kubernetes resources on the clusters, you will see the following error message.
 This is expected as you must have access/permissions to the cluster, the Kubernetes API, and the Kubernetes objects.
-You must grant yourself an appropriate RBAC permission to be able to view those resources.
+You must grant yourself the appropriate RBAC permission to view those resources.

   ![Screenshot showing an error message when accessing Kubernetes resources on the AKS cluster](./img/aks_resources_access.png)